Thunder practice room assignments:

 The main part of the competitive program revolves around the NVWF structure (www.nvwf.net) which is a 10 county wide program consisting of 30-plus clubs in the northern Virginia area.
 This program is an "individual open" style tournament format where individuals compete against one another based on age, weight, and experience.
 Overview of NVWF

-Middle school age kids may potetially participate in the Mason Dixon league in lieu of NVWF on Sundays in January and February between Front Royal and beyond Winchester along the route 81 corridor.
+Mason Dixon league competes on Sundays in January and February between Front Royal and beyond Winchester along the route 81 corridor.

-DSYS wrestlers also may enter "open" tournaments throughout PA, VA, MD, DE, NJ and VA areas.
+DSYS wrestlers also may enter "open" individual style tournaments throughout PA, VA, MD, DE, NJ and VA areas.
 Sources include:

 Some of the more advanced wrestlers also participate in CAWL which is a duals format in the Washington metropolitan area (http://www.cawlwrestling.com/).